-- 1. CAHP Student Services will contact the student via email when the student should self-initiate their criminal background study.
+- 1. Student Services will contact the student via email when the student should self-initiate their criminal background study.
 You will need to read the associated Privacy Notice and initiate the Background Study before the first semester in the MLS program.
 You will be notified if any further action on your part is necessary.
-If you believe you have an issue with your Background Study, please contact your academic advisor as soon as possible, by phone at (877) 334-2659, or by email at cahpadv@umn.edu. - Once the study has been completed, the State of Minnesota provides documentation of the criminal background study to CAHP and to each student.
+If you believe you have an issue with your Background Study, please contact Student Services by email at cahpcompliance@umn.edu. - 2.
+Once the study has been completed, the State of Minnesota provides documentation of the criminal background study to the MLS program and to each student.
 It is the student's responsibility to keep copies of criminal background study records.